Nehadeshpande89/Neha_Blockchain/readme.md

 ****In contract.js****
 const address = "0xBf222aF1622d33A6fD082710D7075c2e5d66E244"

-Step VIII : Replace your metamask account in the files
+Step VIII : Put your metamask account in the files such as methood.js and contract.js

 Step IX : Install dependencies by running "npm i" command (All the required dependencies are already in package.json and package-lock.json)